 Then I turn to my “go-to” questions.
 I call them “go-to” questions because I’ve used them often enough that they’re always with me.
 I may forget the rules of logic, but I can always go to these questions.
 There are four of them.
 The first two are for me.
 I use the last two only after considering the first two and only if there is another person involved in the annoyance incident.

 The first two are simply:

 By asking these two questions, I can go back to the beginning, recount the process that got me to where I got to, and decide whether I’m on firm ground or not.
 If not, I can start to make corrections.
-If I am on firm ground, I can ask the next two questions:
+If I am on firm ground, I can ask the next two questions (of the other person):

 These questions have helped me avoid countless misunderstandings.
 I might say, “Why do you think that?”
 The other person might say, “Because you said XYZ.”
 I might then say, “Actually, I didn’t say XYZ.
 I said ZYX.”
 Rather than shooting first and asking questions later, we can ask questions and perhaps avoid shooting altogether.
 It’s a simple approach that often stops an argument before it comes to a boil.

 I’ve developed my go-to questions based on years of experience.
 I always advise my critical thinking students to develop their own go-to questions.
 In class, we often discuss which questions are most effective in a strategic pause.
 So, now you can help me teach my class.
 What are your most effective go-to questions?